trygve-lie/yocto.js/README.md

 The config object has the following parameters:

  - uuid - Defines one key in each object to be treated as a unique id for each object.
 This allows yocto.js have an ultra fast look-up of single objects.
-Please see the pharagraph enitled "uuids" for further information.
+Please see the paragraph enitled "uuid" for further information.
+ - timestamp - Enables timestamping of each object put into the database.
+The value provided to this key will be the name of the key holding the timestamp in each object.
+Please see the paragraph enitled "Timestamps" for further information.